 Honey Brook Township’s MS4

 Stormwater pollution is caused by so many different activities that traditional regulatory controls cannot handle the problem.
 Polluted storm runoff is often transported to MS4s and ultimately discharged into local rivers and streams without treatment.
 The Environmental Protection Agency’s Storm Water Phase II Rule outlines the regulatory requirements for an MS4 program intended to improve the nation’s waterways by reducing the quantity of pollutants that storm water picks up and carries into storm sewer systems during storm events.
-Honey Brook Township is covered by the Municipal Separate Storm Sewer System (MS4) program under the Small MS4 Program and has an MS4 permit.
-This requires the Township to implement and enforce a storm water management program which encompasses the six minimum control measures (MCMs) listed below.
+Since 2003, Honey Brook Township’s MS4 permit has helped the Township satisfy the requirements of the Clean Water Act (CWA) under the Small MS4 Program.
+The MS4 permit requires the Township to implement and enforce a storm water management program in its defined “urbanized areas”* and to address the six minimum control measures (MCMs) listed below.

 1. Public Education and Outreach: Distributing educational materials and performing outreach to inform citizens about the impacts polluted storm water runoff discharges can have on water quality.
 Click here for more.